VedantKh/emed-final-project/app/docs/project_plan.md

 ### Phase 2: **Scoring & Rubric Implementation**

-- [ ] **Create custom rubrics for each crisis scenario following detailed instructions below (crossout only when all are complete)**:
+- [x] **Create custom rubrics for each crisis scenario in app/scenarios/rubrics following detailed instructions below (crossout only when all are complete)**:
   - **Ethical dimension (range 1–10)**:
     - 1-3: Decisions that prioritize company interests at significant expense to stakeholders
     - 4-6: Decisions that balance company and stakeholder interests with some compromises
     - 7-10: Decisions that demonstrate exceptional ethical leadership, transparency, and stakeholder care
     - **Strategic dimension (range 1–10)**:
       - 1-3: Short-term thinking with potential long-term negative consequences
       - 4-6: Balanced approach with reasonable risk management and business continuity